Has your business hit a dry spell? Here’s 8 productive business ideas to help improve things.

 If you’re not a confident networker yourself but you do have one on your team, see if they’d be able to do a bit of networking on the company’s behalf.
 You could even attend events together – let them take you under their wing!
 If you’re an experienced public speaker, you could offer to speak at local business events too for added exposure.

 Not networked before?
 Give it a whirl!
 Most areas have some sort of free or low-cost networking events that can help you get a feel for it.
-Eventbrite, local Growth Hubs, and Chambers of Commerce are great places to start looking for events near you.
+Eventbrite, LinkedIn, local Growth Hubs, and Chambers of Commerce are great places to start looking for events near you.

 4. Renew Your Strategies and Research